Written By Dr. Shalaka Samant, PhD

 Also, some of the women who experience recurrent or persistent episodes of vaginal candidiasis might be carriers of this inborn error of biotinidase deficiency (17).
 In one study where such a chronic vaginal candidiasis patient with a biotinidase deficiency, who was unresponsive to other therapies, was administered 10 mg biotin daily for 3 months, her symptoms of the fungal infection resolved completely (17).

 There is also a more severe biotin responsive disease, holocarboxylase deficiency, that also results in biotin deficiency and candida yeast infections (21).
 Biotin deficiency, whether nutritional or the one resulting from enzyme deficiency, is thought to lead to significant immune dysfunction (19, 20).

 It could be postulated that in patients with metabolic disorders where biotin is not efficiently recycled or transported, secondary to a weakened immune system, recurrent candida yeast infections might arise.
 In such patients, it is possible that biotin therapy could help resolve the symptoms of the metabolic disorder including candidiasis by providing the biotin that the body needs to support a healthy immune system which in turn targets the Candida to eliminate it.
 The therapeutic dose of biotin is much higher (10 mg daily) in such cases as compared to that reported on various wellness websites (maximum of 5000 micrograms).

-To conclude, based on the available studies and scientific literature, one successful study in 1998 does not make a trend, biotin therapy at doses commonly available on wellness websites cannot be deemed sufficient to treat Candida albicans infections.
-Specifically in patients with rare metabolic disorders such as a biotinidase deficiency, significantly high doses of biotin daily might help resolve symptoms of Candidiasis, potentially by strengthening the host’s immunity.
+To conclude, based on the available studies and scientific literature, one successful study in 1998 does not make a trend, biotin therapy at doses commonly suggested on most wellness websites cannot be deemed sufficient to treat Candida albicans infections.
+However, in patients with rare metabolic disorders such as a biotinidase deficiency, significantly high doses of biotin daily might help resolve symptoms of Candidiasis, potentially by strengthening the host’s immunity.
 But because biotin is required for Candida growth, it is best to be tested for biotinidase deficiency before pursuing this line of treatment.
 We believe more studies and concrete evidence are required to support this high-dose biotin therapy to treat C. albicans infections.